 The Texas legislature has also extended the reach and influence of JP courts to hear cases involving eviction, foreclosures, and liens against personal property that fall under the $10,000 cap.

 County courts hear appeals from JP and municipal courts.
-In Bexar, Collin, Dallas, Denton, El Paso, Galveston, Harris, Hidalgo, Tarrant, and Travis counties, county courts also hear probate cases.
+County courts also hear probate cases in Bexar, Collin, Dallas, Denton, El Paso, Galveston, Harris, Hidalgo, Tarrant, and Travis counties.

-Texas county courts can hear both civil and criminal cases, although some counties create separate courts for civil and criminal cases.
+Texas county courts can hear both civil and criminal cases, although some counties create separate courts for civil and criminal matters.

 Fourteen appellate courts in Houston, Fort Worth, Austin, San Antonio, Dallas, Texarkana, Amarillo, El Paso, Beaumont, Waco, Eastland, Tyler, and Corpus Christi are district courts that can hear family law and probate matters.

 Only the Texas Court of Criminal Appeals is the highest criminal court in Texas.

 The Texas Court of Criminal Appeals hears all appeals of death penalty cases and criminal cases decided at the 14 mid-level appellate courts in the state.